-Selling, general and administrative expenses increased \$20.0 million, or 76.8%, to \$46.0 million during the 39 weeks ended September 25, 2021, compared to \$26.0 million for the 39 weeks ended September 26, 2020.
-The increase in selling, general and administrative expenses was primarily due to increased payroll and benefits, professional fees and insurance expenses.
-The increase in payroll and benefits expense resulted from increased equity based compensation due to the modification of certain pre-IPO equity awards and the issuance of new equity awards, cash bonus payments made in connection with our initial public offering and increased headcount at our corporate office as we prepared to become a public company.
-In addition, payroll and benefits expense during the 39 weeks ended September 26, 2020 was lower due to our reduction and temporary furlough of certain corporate employees in the prior year.
-The increase in professional fees in the current year was attributable to preparations for our initial public offering.
-The increase in insurance expense was primarily attributable to the purchase of additional lines of coverage due to becoming a public company.
-These increases were partially offset by a decrease in commissions resulting from the reacquisition of rights from certain area representatives and a decrease in relocation costs in the first 39 weeks of 2021 compared to the first 39 weeks of 2020.
+Selling, general and administrative expenses increased \$0.7 million, or 6.6%, to \$11.1 million during the 13 weeks ended March 27, 2021, compared to \$10.4 million for the 13 weeks ended March 28, 2020.
+The increase in selling, general and administrative expenses was primarily due to increased professional fees and corporate reorganization costs incurred in preparation for our initial public offering.
+These increases were partially offset by a decrease in commissions resulting from the reacquisition of rights from certain area representatives and a decrease in relocation costs in the first 13 weeks of 2021 compared to the first 13 weeks of 2020.